Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### Undo/Redo

+<a id="s-u-provider"></a>
 The Provider package has no support of a feature, like undo/redo.

 Score: 0

 #### Testability

+<a id="s-t-provider"></a>
-With the Provider we can use pure Dart classes, a major part of the logic is focused on using public methods to interact with the logic components so we can easily test it with unit tests.
+With the Provider we can use pure Dart classes and functions, a major part of the logic is focused on using public methods to interact with the logic components so we can easily test it.

 Score: 5

-#### Easy to learn/ Namings
+#### Easy to learn/Namings

+<a id="s-l-provider"></a>
-It has an easy basic concept, consist of `ChangeNotifier`, `ChangeNotifierProvider`, and `Consumer` that easy to understand.
+It has an easy basic concept, consist of `ChangeNotifier`, `ChangeNotifierProvider`, and `Consumer` that easy to learn.
 Also, these concept and namings are intuitive to understand.

 Score: 5

 #### Analytics\Centralized

+<a id="s-a-provider"></a>
 Score:

 #### State Mutability/Immutability

+<a id="s-m-provider"></a>
 There is no concept of immutability in the Provider package.
 We can just use private values and provide getters to add an encapsulation to the model.

 Score: 2

 #### Flutter integration/Reusability

+<a id="s-r-provider"></a>
 The Provider is based on the flutter's [foundation library](https://api.flutter.dev/flutter/foundation/foundation-library.html), that provides access to the `ChangeNotifier` class.
+So we can't use this package outside of `flutter`.

+On the other hand, we can reuse our business logic, because there are pure classes and functions.
+The complicated part is to choose the right place to use our `Provider` widget to inject the model and `Consumer` widget to rebuild the piece of the UI.

-Score:
+Score: 4

 ### Pros